temujindang/website-1/content/careers/product-engineers.md

 understand and use intuitively.
 We love folks with a passion for making the impossible possible.
 We will be working directly with customers to provide solutions for their needs.
-You will be working primarily on the user facing interfaces such as the API and user-interface.
+You will be working primarily on the user facing interfaces such as the API and management dashboard.

 We expect you to have detailed knowledge of a favorite language, tool or system, but that you are also able to quickly pick up new ones as needed.